openego/eDisGo/doc/usage_details.rst

     edisgo.apply_charging_strategy(strategy="dumb")

-Further information on the electromobility integration methodology and the charging strategies can be found in section :ref:`selectromobility-integration-label`.
+Further information on the electromobility integration methodology and the charging strategies can be found in section :ref:`electromobility-integration-label`.

 Battery storage systems